turgu1/esp32-gateway/README.md

 - Verbose output for debugging and monitoring through standard ESP32 development board USB port.
 - Allow for the use of a **JSON diet** format in the sensor received packets: when possible, double quotes can be omitted and will be added before being sent to the MQTT server.
 This is to optimize the packet length coming from the sensor.
 - ESP-IDF based.
 PlatformIO is used to manage the gateway build process.
+- Support for ESP-NOW encryption through a pre-defined list of encrypted (sensing) devices.

 The gateway is expected to be powered through an AC adaptor and be always ON.